Carson - Newman University Data & Information Overview

 Student Loan Debt

-The student loan default rate at Carson - Newman is 6.6%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Carson - Newman is 4.9%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Location of Carson - Newman University